 dhcp-range could be:

-192.168.56.2 is the address assigned to the PXE server.
-Remember to also update the IP addresses in
+192.168.56.2 is the address assigned to the Docker host running the container based on this image in "host network" mode.
+Remember to also update any IP address in

-/var/lib/tftpboot/pxelinux.cfg/default if you serve any content from the TFTP server (like a
+/var/lib/tftpboot/pxelinux.cfg/default you may have configured, if you serve any content from the TFTP server (like a

 preseed.cfg for example) to point to the IP address of the container running this PXE.
-For this reason it could be useful to manually assign (or reserve) ip addresses for containers running this PXE.
+For this reason it could be useful to manually assign (or reserve) IP addresses (or better, hostnames!) for containers running this PXE.

 If you have suggestions, please create a new GitHub issue or a pull request.